xyzcoder/xyzcoder.github.io/_posts/2019-11-10-how-i-successfully-created-my-blog-and-maintaining-at-free-of-cost-using-jekyll-and-github-pages-part-2.md

 <br>
 The _posts folder is where your blog posts live.
 You typically write posts in Markdown, HTML is also supported.
 <br>
-Usually a post file name starts in this format ```YEAR-MONTH-DAY-title.md```  where year is 4 digit year, Month,Day are 2 digit.
+Usually, a post file name starts in this format ```YEAR-MONTH-DAY-title.md```  where year is 4 digit year, Month, Day is 2 digit.
 A sample post looks something like this

 <br>
 File Name: 2019-01-01-Welcome-Post.md